grosario1/gr-Model-View-Controller-Challenge_TechBlog/README.md

 ```
 - **Step $5:** From directory where you cloned the repo, run `npm run seed` to seed the database with the data.

-- **Step #6:** From directory where you cloned the repo, run `npm run start` from the command line to start the npm app and the app will start listening in your localhost on port 3001.
+- **Step #6:** From directory where you cloned the repo, run `npm start` from the command line to start the npm app and the app will start listening in your localhost on port 3001.

-- **Step #7:** You can now use an api development platform tool such as Postman (https://www.postman.com) or Insomnia (https://insomnia.rest/) to test the api routes for this app.
-See demo below using Insomnia to test the routes:

-- Example of ORM app - Ecomm backend (click on Walkthrough video link):
+- Screenschot of the MVC - Tech Blog site:

-You can find code repo [here.](https://github.com/grosario1/gil-E_commerce_Back_End-ORM)
+You can find code repo [here.](https://github.com/grosario1/gr-Model-View-Controller-Challenge_TechBlog.git)

 ## Tools & resources used: